Nature at Chatfield State Park

-Visitors can experience a wide variety of wildlife and plants, ranging from 80 pairs of blue herons to fields of prairie clover.
+Visitors can experience a wide variety of wildlife and plants, ranging from herds of elk, in the fall, to fields of prairie clover, in the summer.
 Learn more about wildlife, plants, and geology of Chatfield State Park here.

 Large areas of open space and the diversity of terrain and vegetation at Chatfield provide habitat for an abundance of wildlife.

 Mammals that you could see on your visit range from; Whitetail and Mule deer, elk, bald eagles, coyote, Red Fox, Cottontail rabbits, Prairie dogs, and bear, are frequent visitors and residents in the park.

 Two hundred twelve bird species frequent Chatfield, either as permanent residents or migrators: the Chatfield Bird List is available for birdwatchersand can also be picked up at the park headquarters.
 The Bald Eagle, White Pelican and elusive Burrowing Owl may be observed either as migrants, winter, or summer residents.